ramonvermeulen/pre-commit-bump/README.md

 Dev tool to automatically bump the pre-commit hook versions in your `.pre-commit-config.yaml` file.
 Mainly build for learning purposes, but can be useful for automating the process of updating pre-commit hooks.

-> [!WARNING]
-> The pre-commit-bump tool is still in early development and not yet intended to be used.

 ## Installation
 You can install `pre-commit-bump` using `go install`: